carsten-langer/HealthCareDay/README.md

 ## ToDos

-* The current approach still tries a full combinatorial solution, just to see how far we can come.
-No approximation algorithm was yet tried.
+* The original approach still tried a full combinatorial solution, just to see how far we could come.
+As expected, the algorithm would not finish in a reasonable time.
+Finally, this algorithm was removed again.
+* Meanwhile, an alternative algorithm _Random Round Robin_ was introduced as well as additional requirements, but they still need to be documented.